Harrods: Royal warrants

 In August 2010, in a letter to The Daily Telegraph, chairman Mohamed Al-Fayed revealed that he had burnt Harrods royal warrants, after taking them down in 2000.
-Harrods had held the Royal warrants since 1910.
+Harrods had held the royal warrants since 1910.
 Describing the warrants as a "curse", Al-Fayed claimed that business had tripled since their removal.
-The Duke of Edinburgh removed his warrant in January 2000, and the other warrants were removed from Harrods by Al-Fayed in December, pending their five-yearly review.
-The Duke of Edinburgh had been banned from Harrods by Al-Fayed.
+Prince Philip removed his warrant in January 2000, and the other warrants were removed from Harrods by Al-Fayed in December, pending their five-yearly review.
+Prince Philip had been banned from Harrods by Al-Fayed.
 Film of the burning of the warrants in 2009 was shown in the final scene of Unlawful Killing, a film funded by Al-Fayed and directed by Keith Allen.